afreakk/Xmoflake/README.md

   '';
 ```
 Then in-place-recompilation will work for xmonad and xmobar!
-And to have nixos launch the `xsession.windowManager.command` we have defined, you can add this in nixos-config:
+To have nixos launch the `xsession.windowManager.command` we have defined, you can add this in nixos-config:
 ```
   services.xserver = {
     #from https://discourse.nixos.org/t/opening-i3-from-home-manager-automatically/4849/8